anschino/ccsl/page_research_journals_international.md

 # International journals

-21. __Jihwan Moon__, Zhilin Fu, Sangchun Park, Inkyu Bang, Taehoon Kim, and Sangwon Hwang,
+21. __Jihwan Moon__, Zhilin Fu, Inkyu Bang, Taehoon Kim, and Sangwon Hwang,
 __"Joint Optimization of Transmission Probability and Artificial Noise for Covert Communications in an AF Relay System,"__
 _submitted for possible publication_